Bangor transient charged in deaths of couple found in burning truck

 Bridges and York are the seventh and eighth homicide victims of 2018 in Maine, according to Stephen McCausland, spokesman for the Maine Department of Public Safety, the agency that gathers crime statistics.

 For Bangor, the slayings are the second and third homicides of 2018, after Israel Lewis, 51, was shot twice in a Second Street boarding house in January.
-F “Frank” Daly, 29, was indicted last month in Lewis’ death on one count of intentional or knowing murder.
+F “Frank” Daly, 29, was indicted in February in Lewis’ death on one count of intentional or knowing murder.

 Comments